I prefer my apple crisp made without oats.

-It was when Beat That! also by Ann Hodgman came out I found an apple crisp recipe that didn’t have oats.
+It was when Beat That! also by Ann Hodgman came out I found an apple crisp recipe that was made without oats.

 Now we’re talking!